Skip to main content

 This is where the tariff starts to feel different from an old-fashioned off-peak meter.
 The supplier still gives you a guaranteed cheap period, but smart charging can also create extra cheap periods outside the usual overnight slot.

-- Intelligent Octopus Go: your home gets six guaranteed off-peak hours every night, and when Octopus schedules smart charging outside that window, the rest of the home also gets the cheap rate during those scheduled periods.
+• Intelligent Octopus Go: your home gets the 23:30 to 05:30 off-peak window every night, and when Octopus schedules eligible smart charging outside that window, the rest of the home also gets the cheap rate during those scheduled periods.

-- E.ON Next Drive Smart: your whole home gets a cheap overnight window, and E.ON says the same smart-charge rate can also apply across the home during app-scheduled daytime charging.
-Check E.ON for the current rate and hours.
+• E.ON Next Drive Smart: your whole home gets a cheap midnight-to-6am window, and E.ON says the same smart-charge rate can also apply across the home during app-scheduled daytime charging.
+Check E.ON for current eligibility, Boost rules and supported car or charger limits.

 This model can work well for people who want the supplier to do more of the work.
 It can also trip people up, because the cheap rate is no longer only about one fixed overnight block.
 You may see cheaper charging at odd times of day, but only when the smart schedule is actually active.